-Despite the fact that cosmetic surgery can cost thousands of dollars and usually isn’t covered by insurance, it’s becoming increasingly common in America.
-If you have been looking at getting a cosmetic procedure but don’t have all the cash on hand, you may want to consider a cosmetic surgery loan.
+Despite the fact that cosmetic surgery can cost thousands of dollars and usually isn’t covered by insurance or health care in Canada, it’s becoming increasingly common across the nation.
+If you’ve been looking at getting a cosmetic procedure done but don’t have enough money to cover it, you may want to consider taking out a loan.

 - Personal loan

 A personal loan can be used to pay for cosmetic surgery, since it’s a legitimate purpose.
 Personal loans usually come in two forms: secured and unsecured.
 Taking out a secured loan means you offer up collateral, like your home equity or car, and you will usually be offered a slightly lower interest rate.
 An unsecured loan does not have any of your assets attached to it, however it will likely come with higher interest rates since there’s more risk with this type of loan.
 You can sometimes choose a variable or fixed rate option when taking out a personal loan.
 Depending on the loan you choose, you may be able to borrow between $3,000 and $35,000, for a term of between one and seven years.

 This is one option that you probably have available to you if you already have a credit card.
 Depending on your credit limit and the cost of your surgery, you may be able to finance part of your procedure, or even the entire thing.
 If you plan on using an existing card, confirm the interest rate you will be charged and whether you’ll be able to manage the repayments without incurring a large amount of interest.
 If you decide to get a new card, you may want to opt for one with a low interest rate on new purchases, so it can save you money on interest.